 Your supervisor will play a vital role in your PhD, supporting you from starting out to submission (and beyond).

-This guide introduces some of the mutual obligations and expectations that underpin a healthy supervisory relationship.
+This guide introduces some of the obligations and expectations that underpin a healthy supervisory relationship, as well as explaining how that relationship develops along with your PhD.

 Your supervisor will have some core responsibilities towards you and your project.
 These will normally include meeting to discuss your work, reading drafts and being available to respond emails and other forms of contact within a reasonable timeframe.